ERP Implementation Cost Breakdown: A Complete Guide for U.S. Businesses

 Choosing between Dynamics 365 Finance & Operations and Epicor Kinetic is a decision that could significantly impact your business for years to come, both operationally and financially, as well as culturally.

 At LevelShift, we have seen both sides of that decision.
 The right ERP can drive faster closes, smarter planning, and real operational harmony.
 The wrong one?
 It can slow you down and introduce friction where you need flow.
+Our specialized Dynamics 365 manufacturing team understands the unique challenges of the shop floor, from shop floor control to advanced MRP.

 That is why our approach goes far beyond traditional ERP consulting.
 We combine hands-on experience with both platforms and deep industry insight to offer: